As elections officials process voters’ mail-in ballots, some envelopes contain surprises

 Sealing the outer envelope with tape or “inadvertently using the envelope as a coaster for a cup of hot coffee” will “gum up the works” in processing, but elections officials will still accept the ballot, Jacobs said.
 But if someone mistakenly votes for three candidates in the city council race where there are only two open seats, for example, their vote will not count in that race, but the rest of their ballot will count.
 If there are questions, the elections staff may call voters to straighten out the confusion.

 “We’re doing everything possible to allay those concerns,” he said.
+In-person early voting begins in the District on Tuesday.

-In Maryland’s Montgomery County, some voters have shown an “overabundance of caution,” said the county’s elections board president, Jim Shalleck.
+In Maryland, where in-person early voting begins Monday, some Montgomery County voters have shown an “overabundance of caution” when submitting their mail-in ballots, said the county’s elections board president, Jim Shalleck.

-Some have included pictures or photocopies of their driver’s license and other identification with their mail-in ballot.
+Some have included pictures or photocopies of their driver’s license and other identification.
 Others have opted to sign every sheet in the ballot package, marking the Spanish language documents even if they filled out the ballot in English.

 These efforts are unnecessary, Shalleck said, but do not disqualify the ballots.
 A small number of voters have signed the ballot itself, which Shalleck said is a “no-no,” because the ballot is not supposed to include any identifying information about the person voting.